 Which one would I choose?

 I found both boards to be loads of fun to ride in the park and jibbing around the mountain.
-I don’t ride too much park these days, so out of the two I would choose the slightly stiffer and more versatile Burton Process.
-This is what makes the Process the best-selling Burton freestyle board
+I don’t ride too much park these days, so I would choose the slightly stiffer and more versatile Burton Process out of the two.
+This is what makes the Process the best-selling Burton freestyle board.

-But if rode at an indoor slope or a small resort where I really was only interested in riding the park then the decision gets a little more tricky.
+But if I rode at an indoor slope or a small resort where I really was only interested in riding the park, then the decision gets a little more tricky.

-I think for rails and boxes, and smaller jumps, I would choose the Huck Knife.
-For bigger jumps and more serious freestlye I would want the predictability of the process.
+I think for rails and boxes and smaller jumps, I would choose the Huck Knife.
+For bigger jumps and more serious freestyle, I would want the predictability of the process.

-If you like the look of the Huck Knife but want something a little stiffer then check out the Huck Knife Pro, that has some extra carbon, and will hold up better at high speeds
+If you like the look of the Huck Knife but want something a little stiffer, then check out the Huck Knife Pro, which has some extra carbon and will hold up better at high speeds.